ethereum-optimism/optimism-tutorial/cross-dom-comm/README.md

     address cdmAddr = address(0);
 ```

-It might look like it would be more efficient to calculate the address of the cross domain messanger just once, but that would involve changing the state, which is an expensive operation.
+It might look like it would be more efficient to calculate the address of the cross domain messenger just once, but that would involve changing the state, which is an expensive operation.
 Unless we are going to run this code thousands of times, it is more efficient to just have a few `if` statements.

 ```solidity